THUDM/MathGLM/README.md

 ## Math Word Problem

+You can access the MathGLM-10B demo by visiting the [ModelScope](https://www.modelscope.cn/studios/ZhipuAI/MathGLM-demo/summary)

 # Model Download

 ## Arithmetic Tasks
+For arithmetic tasks, we provide various model sizes for our MathGLM.
+If you wish to use our MathGLM for inference, you can download it from the following links.
 | Model    | Download |
 | --------- | --------------- |
 | MathGLM-10M   |  [THU-Cloud](https://cloud.tsinghua.edu.cn/d/16a914d6db2a4b8f80f5/)          |